 Feline Housing and Enrichment Training Playbook

-In almost every shelter across the country, cats make up the majority of annual animal intake.
+In almost every shelter across the country, cats make up a large part of annual animal intake.
 Unfortunately, they also comprise the majority of animals who lose their lives in shelters.
-Here, we discuss cats who are kept in your care for a short period of time (while waiting to be returned to the field) and those whose stay will be longer (while awaiting adoption or return to their owner).
+Here, we discuss cats who are kept in your care for a short period of time (while waiting to be returned to the field) and those whose stay will be longer (while awaiting adoption, transfer or return to their owner).
 This playbook is designed to show the critical need to include a formal feline enrichment and housing program in your shelter’s daily operations and to provide resources on how to get started immediately.

 The first 24 hours is the most critical time for a cat in a shelter.
 During this time, the staff’s ability to make the cat feel safe and secure can set the cat up for success in moving toward a positive outcome.
 Implementing a proper enrichment and housing program has been proven to reduce stress in cats, thereby reducing disease and injury to staff, and also making the cats more apt to be candidates for adoption.